-If, at a later date, the proprietor seeks to modify his claims to cover a "new invention" which he had not thought of during the filing (eg a product of a competitor close to his invention), it is normal to refuse him change
+If subsequently, the holder seeks to modify his claims to cover a "new invention" which he had not thought of during the filing (eg a product of a competitor close to his invention), it is normal to refuse him change

 If the claims are not based on the description, this may mean:

-- that at the time of filing, the applicant has forgotten hissupport"
+- at the time of filing, the applicant has forgotten his support "

 - during the examination, the applicant sought to modify his claims in an unsupported manner.

 If the second case results in a certain rejection of the request, in the second case (ie forgetting the support) the INPI will ask you to correct the description via a hardware error correction (R612-36 CPI): a fee will be payable.